isw-kudos/kudos-docs/docs/boards/cp/store.md

-# Kudos Apps Store
+# Huddo Apps Store

 ![Create Organiation](/assets/boards/cp/store.png)

 ---

-To obtain licences for Kudos Boards, you need to register your organisation at [https://store.kudosapps.com](https://store.kudosapps.com).
+To obtain licences for Huddo Boards, you need to register your organisation at [https://store.huddo.com](https://store.huddo.com).

 All customers are eligible for a free licence to use our Activity view.